Search Menu

 ©©ROS - stock.adobe.com - stock.adobe.com

-Anxiety or Stress Can Lead to Accidents
+Anxiety or Stress

 Once your vet has given your dog a clean bill of health, try some remedial potty training.
 Prevent your dog from having accidents with constant supervision.
-Then take your dog to the preferred potty spot whenever they are likely to have to go, such as after meals.
+Take your dog to the preferred potty spot whenever they are likely to have to go, such as after meals.
 Reward your dog with praise and delicious treats for peeing in the right spot.
 That will go a long way toward encouraging them to restrict their potty behavior to that particular location.

-Finally, limit your dog’s access to the bed while you work on the underlying issue, whether that’s potty training 101, confidence boosting for an anxious dog, or counterconditioning and desensitization for fears.
-Use baby gates, an exercise pen, or a crate to keep your dog out of your bedroom until you know your bed is safe.
-Supervise your dog, and if you catch your dog about to pee on the bed, calmly interrupt their behavior, then immediately take them to the proper potty spot.
-Reward them heavily when they finish doing their business.
+Finally, limit your dog’s access to the bed while you work on the underlying issue, whether that’s potty training 101confidence-boosting for an anxious dog, or counterconditioning and desensitization for fears.
+Use dog gates, an exercise pen, or a dog crate to keep them out of your bedroom until you know your bed is safe.

 Related article: Why Does My Puppy Pee When They Greet Me?